whblondeau/gyre/finding_flotsam.md

 “Perform your office!
 And may the Lord of the Deeps favor us.”

-Dhagaska, carrying a carven club of blackened wood that seemed too heavy for a person of her stature, went below, into the deckhouse.
+Dhagaska, carrying a carven club of dark wood that seemed too heavy for a person of her stature, went below, into the deckhouse.
 Then there came a _boom_, and another.
 Eastwind realized that the Priestess was striking the mainmast where it plunged through the decks to butt against the mast step on the keel.
 The resonance was strange and chilling.

 Then the Captain uncaged her Slink, which snarled and huffed, apparently wishing nothing more than to race along the rows of kneeling sailors, ripping, snapping, and dismembering.
 As before, Skoan kept it on a short leash, and did not neglect to keep her scimitar in hand.

 After a time, at the Captain’s order, the Bosun went below to Sick Bay, and the horror began.
 For she brought up, screaming and begging, Hagga, the sailor that Rahifa had crippled.
 Her terror was piteous to see.

-But, in the extremity of her fear, Hagga’s plunging loosened the Bosun’s grasp.
+In the extremity of her fear, Hagga’s plunging loosened the Bosun’s grasp.
 She ran, mindlessly shrieking, back toward the stern deck.

 And the Captain, laughing like a queen of demons, released the Slink.
 It raced across the deck, paws thudding on the planks, horribly fast for such a short-legged creature, snarling in wild excitement.
 It passed shockingly close to some of the kneeling sailors, but was apparently the kind of hunter that fixes upon a single prey.
 It passed them, and from aft came a crescendo of hideous sounds, chopping and snapping, mingled with desperate shrieking that gradually faded to a wheezing despair, and then ceased.

 The Captain slapped her thighs as if someone were telling an uproarious story in a tavern.
-The sailors could not turn; they were compelled by the command under Crew Oath to keep their eyes upon Skoan Usad.
+The sailors could not turn; they were compelled to keep their eyes upon Skoan Usad.

-The Captain then went to fetch the Slink, and as the sailors turned to watch her, they saw the Bosun and another Bhalong throwing something like a heavy bundle of bloody rags over the side.
+The Captain then went to fetch the Slink, and as the sailors turned to watch her, they saw sidelong the Bosun and another Bhalong throwing something like a heavy bundle of bloody rags over the side.
 There came a splash, then silence… and then a terrible disturbance in the water, like a wave breaking on a reef.

 The Captain dragged her bloody-mawed Slink to its cage.
 Almost it seemed that it would not go in, but the Captain bent her gaze implacably on the beast, and gradually its snarls faded.
 It lowered its gaze, bent its head, and went into the cage.
 The Captain turned and looked at the crew, seeming in very good spirits indeed.